butschster/CronExpressionGenerator/README.md

-# The most powerful and extendable tool for Cron expression generator
+# The most powerful and extendable tool for Cron expression generation

 Cron expression generator is a beautiful tool for PHP applications.
 Of course, the primary feature of this package is the ability to generate cron expressions.